 Camarones al Ajillo (Garlic Shrimp) is a dish that reminds me of trips to faraway coastal towns, restaurants overlooking the beach and lazy afternoons.

 It reminds me of inexpensive but surprisingly satisfying meals.
+Of little restaurants by the water.
 Of cold beers and cool breezes blowing across my sand-covered bare feet.

 Some of the good things in life need not be complicated.
-This is one of those things.
+Camarones al Ajillo (Garlic Shrimp) is one of those things.

 It’s amazing that this dish always brings back such good memories.
 Romantic ones even.
 And I say amazing because, much like the garlic mellows out after the long cooking, there is not going to be much kissing after this dish.

 - 6 tablespoons of olive oil

 - 2 tablespoons of mashed garlic

 - 2 green bell peppers chopped into squares